 PSAT vs SAT: What's the Same?

 The content and format of the SAT and PSAT are very similar, though not identical.
-Before we get into the key differences, let's talk about what isn't going to change.
+Before we get into the key differences, let's talk about what doesn't change from one test to the other.

-These tests cover the same subjects.
-I mean, they cover exactly the same subjects—it's even a bit eerie.
-There's trigonometry on the PSAT; there's trigonometry on the SAT.
-There are vocab-in-context questions on the the PSAT; there are vocab-in-context questions on the SAT.
+These two tests cover the same subjects.
+I mean, exactly the same subjects—it's even a bit eerie.
+There's algebra on the PSAT; there's algebra on the SAT.
+There are vocab-in-context questions on the PSAT, and there are vocab-in-context questions on the SAT, too.
 You get the picture.

 #2: Basic Structure

-The style of the questions doesn't change much, either in terms of wording or in terms of the actual tasks.
+The style of the questions doesn't change much from one test to the other, either in terms of wording or the actual tasks.
 Also, the overall structure and global goal of testing remain the same.

-Both tests have two major components: Evidence-Based Reading and Writing, and Math (the SAT also has an optional Essay component—more on that below).
-Evidence-Based Reading and Writing is divided into the Reading Test and the Writing and Language Test.
-Math is divided into a test where calculator use is permitted and a test where it is not.
+Both tests have two major components: Evidence-Based Reading and Writing (EBRW), and Math (the SAT also has an optional Essay component—more on that below).
+EBRW includes the Reading Test and the Writing and Language Test, whereas Math is made up of two subsections: one allows the use of a calculator, and the other one does not.

-On both the PSAT and the SAT, there will be passages on both the Reading Test and the Writing and Language Test.
-On the Reading Test, you'll be answering reading comprehension questions, and on the Writing and Language Test, you'll be answering questions about how to fix weaknesses found in the text.
+On both the PSAT and the SAT, you'll get passages on the Reading and Writing sections.
+On the Reading section you'll answer reading comprehension questions, and on the Writing section you'll answer questions about how to fix grammatical and stylistic weaknesses in the text.

-On both the PSAT and the SAT, the two Math tests will contain grid-in questions as well as multiple-choice questions.
-These grid-in questions will come at the end of each section; the instructions will be as follows:
+In addition, both the PSAT and SAT Math sections contain grid-in questions as well as multiple-choice questions.
+The grid-in questions come at the end of each section.

-In addition to your final, global score, you'll always receive cross-test scores and subscores.
-There's a division, first of all, between Math and Evidence-Based Reading and Writing, and there are a few other specifications, too.
+In addition to your final composite score, you'll always receive cross-test scores and subscores on the PSAT and SAT.
+However, there's a division between Math and EBRW, and there are a few other specifications, too.

-The cross-test scores are Analysis in History/Social Studies and Analysis in Science.
-These scores are drawn from every question that tests critical thinking in the named areas, whether appearing in a verbal section or the mathematical one.
+The two cross-test scores are Analysis in History/Social Studies and Analysis in Science.
+These scores refer to every question that tests critical thinking in the named areas, whether appearing in a verbal section or the qualitative one.

 - Expression of Ideas